earowang/earo.me/content/talk/wombat17.md

 +++

 It's my first lightning talk ever at Wombat 2017.
+It takes a while to fully load the slides due to some high-res background photos.